 Prerequisites and Restrictions:

 DAN 213/219/220 or equivalent.
-Mandatory placement class on Tuesday, September 11 at 3:00 p.m., location tbd.
+Mandatory placement class on Tuesday, September 11 at 3:00 p.m. in the Hearst Dance Theater at the Lewis Arts complex.
 This course MUST be taken in conjunction, in the same semester, with DAN 319A, DAN 320A, DAN 419A or DAN 420A (Choreography Workshop courses, one additional 2-hour class weekly).
 Placement in one of these “A” (Choreography Workshop) courses is by interview only.
 To secure your place in the appropriate “A” section, email Prof. Lazier (rlazier@) between April 9-20, 2018 and list previous composition experience at Princeton.

 Students will perform in the Princeton Dance Festival at the Berlind Theater, November 30-December 2, 2018 (mandatory).
 Preparations require four additional rehearsals, several costume fittings, as well as a final technical and dress rehearsal the week of the performance.